Meet Technologyville: An outsourced IT department that expanded to Greater Phoenix

 Tell us about your company:

-Brian D. Yelm: Technologyville is an outsourced IT department for small and medium-sized companies that are looking for a competitive edge through the latest technology.
+Brian D. Yelm: Technologyville (now Cerberus Sentinel*) is an outsourced IT department for small and medium-sized companies that are looking for a competitive edge through the latest technology.
 We take care of strategic IT decisions and day-to-day IT, from your Firewall to your computers, for one monthly fee so you can focus on growing your business.

 What city in Arizona is your company located in?